Updated: Dec 27, 2022

-Workplace Harassment is Illegal in California, Learn Your Rights.
-Hire an employment lawyer!
+Workplace Harassment is Illegal, Learn Your Rights.
+Hire an Employment Lawyer in Los Angeles!

 Harassment is a form of discrimination against employees that violates the 1990 Americans with Disabilities Act (ADA), Title VII from the (1964 Civil Rights Act, and the 1967 Age Discrimination in Employment Act).